PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 When we print a variable we are accessing what it represents.
 We call the thing a variable represents its "value".
 So really variables just give us references to values.

+# Comments
-Now, there is one last thing.
-We as a programmer can leave human written comments in the code for other to read, this is important to do as it helps others understand what the code is doing.
+As a programmer can leave human written comments in the code for other programmers to read, this is important to do as it helps others understand what the code is doing.
 In Python you put a hash `#` before human comments.

 ```py
 # This is a comment